jordanthescratchandpythonfan/Jolevi-Maker-Not-fineshed-/README.md

 If your on **windows** you just need to install python and just rghit click the **py-file** and click **Open**

 if your on mac this wont work sorry
+---
+# How to code in GUISCLFB
+---
+havent made it fully yet